 “Cleaning the Kingdom: Insider Tales of Keeping Walt’s Dream Spotless” is a detail-oriented explanation of what it is like to be a member of Disneyland’s highly touted and highly effective custodial team.
 Ken Pellman and Lynn Barron tell great stories in bite-sized chunks that make this an easy and entertaining read, especially if you have any sort of connection to Disneyland throughout the 1990s and early 2000s.
 They don’t shy away from more difficult topics, like vomit, slacking or death.
 They give an honest appraisal of what it was like to work at Disneyland.

-Fortunately, the in-depth analysis of Disneyland Custodial is totally worth sorting through the errors.
+Fortunately, the in-depth analysis of Disneyland Custodial is totally worth sorting through the errors (which according to author Pellman have been cleaned up since I bought my book [see comment below]).
 From a short history of the leadership to the nuts and bolts of everyday life, to seniority and unions, Pellman and Barron reveal it all.
 Tony Baxter makes a couple of guest appearances as do some other Disney celebs.

 This article was originally published at www.penguinate.weebly.com.
 It has been edited and updated.